Kidlington Lease Extension - Free Consultation

 A Kidlington lease depreciates with the years remaining on the lease.

-It is generally accepted that a property with in excess of one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
-Where an further ninety years added to any lease with more than 45 years unexpired, the premises will be worth the same as a freehold for many years in the future.
+It is conventional wisdom that a property with in excess of 100 years unexpired lease term is worth approximately the equivalent as a freehold.
+Where an further ninety years added to all but the shortest lease, the residence will be equivalent in value to a freehold for many years in the future.

 Lender Requirement